 - Refusal to comply with adult rules or requests

-- Questioning rules and authority
+- Questioning (defying) rules and authority

 - Arguing with adults/authority figures

-- Easily upset or annoyed by others
+- Easily and instantly upset or annoyed by others

-Set reasonable age-appropriate consequences and limits.
+Set reasonable, age-appropriate, consequences and limits.
 Month-long groundings prove to be difficult to enforce and are rarely successful.
 Only set limits that you can enforce and reasonably live with.

 Be certain to take care of your own health by proper nutrition and exercise and give yourself breaks away from the home as needed.
 If things should become increasingly difficult to continue a normal family life, you may need to consider whether the adolescent may need more care than what can be provided in the home.

 Many parents seeking help for their child often wait until things have become so difficult that the family has split and they even fear for their own safety and the safety of the other children in the household.
 Some wait until the teen does something illegal or violent to another person, and then it is too late.
 It is in those situations that they find themselves possibly making hasty decisions that may not be the best for the adolescent or the family in the long run.
 When serious defiance surfaces in a teen, and counseling does not help, a full-time therapeutic environment may be necessary for the child’s future.